American Women's Voluntary Services

-Foundation
+History

 Alice Throckmorton McLean founded AWVS in January 1940, 23 months before the United States entered the war, basing it upon the British Women's Voluntary Services, in order to help prepare the nation for the war.
 Most of the founders were wealthy internationalist women, and its headquarters was in New York City, making America's isolationists suspicious of AWVS.
 Others saw the organization as being alarmist.

 AWVS also encountered resistance because some men did not want women working.
 Despite these concerns, AWVS had about 18,000 members by the time of the attack on Pearl Harbor on December 7, 1941.
 Eventually over 325,000 women were trained by AWVS.
 Doris Ryer Nixon founded the California chapter in August 1941 and became AWVS's national vice president.

-The group sponsored units in African, Chinese, and Hispanic American parts of the United States, which led to lampooning by the news media.
-By 1944, despite hundreds of thousands of volunteers and large efforts to help win the war, AWVS was accused of being lazy; its leaders decided to disband the organization at the end of the war—their specific purpose was to support the war effort.
+The group sponsored units in parts of the U.S. with heavy African, Chinese, and Hispanic American populations, which was met with media criticism.
+By 1944, despite hundreds of thousands of volunteers and large efforts to help win the war, AWVS was accused of being lazy; its leaders decided to disband the organization at the end of World War II.

-Actresses who were AWVS members included Joan Crawford, Hattie McDaniel, Betty White and Lillian Randolph.
 AWVS inspired other volunteer service groups, such as "Laguna Cottages for Seniors".